These are the travel products, websites and resources that we personally use and recommend to help you make travel easier and cheaper.

 SafetyWing Nomad Insurance

-SafetyWing is the insurance we currently use.
-They offer affordable travel insurance for digital nomads and long term travellers from anywhere in the world.
-You can purchase a policy when you are already abroad, pay monthly, and they cover COVID-19.
-My SafetyWing insurance review has a detailed comparison with the other insurance providers below.
+SafetyWing provides affordable travel insurance for digital nomads and long term travellers from anywhere in the world.
+You can purchase a policy when you are already abroad and pay monthly.
+My SafetyWing insurance review has a detailed comparison with other insurance providers.

 True Traveller Insurance